selfuryon/netdev/README.rst

 Netdev
 ======

-Async multi-vendor library for working with network devices Inspired by netmiko
+Async multi-vendor library for working with network devices.

+Inspired by netmiko

 Requires: